12 Ways to Hang Pictures without Nails | No Damage Wall Hangers | Roost

 Like Command Hooks, removable adhesive strips are a great solution for hanging lighter items.

-Jellysub brand picture hanging strips, also known as hook and loop products, can be a fun and inexpensive way to adhere light pictures and collage pieces onto your walls, windows, doors, etc.
+Jellysub brand picture hanging strips, also known as hook and loop products, can be a fun and inexpensive way to adhere pictures and art onto your walls, windows, doors, etc.

 Jellysub hanging strips (hook and loop)